Typhoons in Taiwan

 Worst places to be when a typhoon hits the island:

 - Coastal areas/beaches aren't safe either.
 Typhoon waves are bigger, choppier and they generally reach further inland.
-Do not go for a swim if there's a typhoon!
+Do not go for a swim or surf if there's a typhoon!
 Places to avoid: Kenting, or any beach along the East Coast.
 Obviously, follow the CWB (Central Weather Bureau) advice and keep up to date.

 - On an airplane that's trying to land!!